 In summary then, both perdurantists and endurantists can adopt various responses to apparent vagueness in persistence; which they choose depends in part upon their more general views about the nature of vagueness.
 Typical perdurantists posit temporary coincidence between objects, and a failure on our part to talk determinately about any one of these.
 Endurantists could make the same claim, but typically do not.
 A temporary-coincidence view could instead be paired with an epistemic account of vagueness, and our failure to know which object we're talking about.
 Alternatively, vagueness may be either attributed to objects themselves, and their failure to have determinate careers, or else to our failure to know what careers they have.
 A radical option is to deny that any genuine object is involved (thus restricting ontology).
 In different ways, all of these options are available to perdurantists and endurantists alike, but the costs and benefits differ.

 Suggested Reading: For a way into the general debate about vagueness, try Keefe and Smith (eds.)
 (1997), and the separate entry on vagueness.
 Stalnaker (1988) is a particularly nice discussion of vague persistence.
 Issues discussed in this section are covered in more detail by Hawley (2001, chapter 4).
 Temporal parts accounts of vague persistence are defended by Sider (2001, section 4.9) (Sider presents a distinctive argument which will be discussed in section 8) and Heller (2000); these are criticised by Lowe (2005).
 Endurantist worldly vagueness is defended by van Inwagen (1988; 1990b) and discussed by Cowles (1994), Garrett (1991), and Hirsch (1999).
 The classic argument against worldly vagueness in identity can be found in Evans (1978) and Salmon (1981).
 Heller (1996) objects to worldly vagueness of all kinds.
 Hudson (2000) defends an epistemicist temporal parts theory.
 Williamson (1994, chapter 9) discusses an epistemicist account of vague objects.
-Haslanger (1994) considers multitudes of coinciding endurers, and Sosa (1987; 1999) looks kindly upon the idea.
+Haslanger (1994) considers multitudes of coinciding endurers, and Sosa (1987; 1999) looks kindly upon the idea, as does Kurtsal Steen (2010).

 As well as disagreeing about whether persisting things have temporal parts, philosophers disagree about the nature of time itself.
 Does time flow?
 Are the past and the future as real as the present?
 Philosophers also disagree about the connection between these disagreements: does taking a certain view about the nature of time commit you to any particular view about the existence of temporal parts?
 What about vice versa?